HFpEF trial - Obesity medication proves effective in treating patients with heart failure

-Dr. Kosiborod presented the main results of STEP-HFpEF trial during the opening late breaking clinical trial session at the European Society of Cardiology Congress (ESC Congress)—the world’s largest cardiology conference—on Friday, August 25 in Amsterdam, Netherlands.
-The results have been published in the New England Journal of Medicine at the time of the presentation.
+Dr. Kosiborod presented the main results of the combined analysis from four randomized clinical trials of semaglutide which included people with heart failure and preserved ejection fraction (HFpEF) at the European Society of Cardiology Congress in London, England in August.
+The results were published in The Lancet at the time of the presentation.

 Mikhail Kosiborod, MD